 There’s no better way to improve your showreel than showing it to others in the industry and getting a constructive critique.
 You need to open your ears to every piece of criticism, think about it carefully, and consider how something that feels negative can be turned into a positive.

 Always remember that feedback is not personal; it’s normally coming from people who are trying to help you.
-So seek it out before the interview, digest it, and act upon it.
-Because constructive critique can often be the difference between a motion design showreel that’s merely good and a truly great one.
+So seek it out before the interview, digest it, and act upon it because constructive critique can often be the difference between a motion design showreel that’s merely good and a genuinely great one.

 And after the interview, if you didn’t get the job, email the interviewer and ask for feedback.
 Nine times out of ten, you should get it, and it will help you immeasurably in preparing for the next time.